AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 !!! warning "Warning"
 It is important to note that all pinned repositories will be public!
 That means anyone who visits your profile can view them.

-## Customize your dashboard with widgets:
+## Customize your dashboard with widgets

 Widgets are small applications that you can add to your github dashboard.
 They range from displaying your code contributions from the past year to your most recently used repositories.
 Widgets can help keep your profile organized, monitor progress and track your stats!